 According to the peptic ulcer protocol contained in the FAA's Guide for Aviation Medical Examiners, persons who have had an active ulcer must show at least three months of stability without symptoms.
 If the ulcer involved bleeding, six months of stability is needed.
 Evidence of healing must be verified by a report from the treating physician that includes:

+3. Type, dosage, and frequency of medication used.
+The use of any medications other than simple antacids and/or sucralfate medication for immediate and maintenance therapy of the ulcer may be disqualifying.
 A history of bleeding ulcers usually requires interim status reports at six- to 12-month intervals following initial recertification.

 Chronic inflammatory bowel diseases including regional enteritis (Crohn's disease), ulcerative colitis, or any diagnosis in this group of diseases, require full medical documentation before a certification decision can be made.
-If surgery is required, especially for enteritis, three to six months of stabilized recovery is recommended before applying for a medical certificate.
+If surgery is required, three to six months of stabilized recovery is recommended before applying for a medical certificate.
 Corticosteroids (prednisone), commonly prescribed for acute Crohn's disease, may be approved in dosages not exceeding 20mg. daily.

-Gastroesophageal reflux, also known as GERD is a condition that occurs when the lower esophageal sphincter located between the lower esophagus and the stomach fails to close after swallowing or opens at times when it shouldn't.
-When this happens, it allows stomach acid to pass into the esophagus and lungs causing a burning sensation ("heartburn") and other symptoms, including chest pains that often mimics angina, the chest pain associated with a possible heart attack.
+Gastroesophageal reflux, also known as GERD, is a condition that occurs when the lower esophageal sphincter located between the lower esophagus and the stomach fails to close after swallowing or opens at times when it shouldn't.
+When this happens, it allows stomach acid to pass into the esophagus causing a burning sensation ("heartburn") and other symptoms, including chest pains that often mimics angina, the chest pain associated with a possible heart attack.